-The Co-Curricular Music Program at Hornsby Girls High School is a vibrant program containing approximately 40% of the student population at the school.
-It is run by the school music staff and compliments and enriches the music curriculum through dynamic ensembles that perform in eisteddfods, festivals, community and school events.
+The Co-Curricular Music Program at Hornsby Girls High School is a vibrant program containing almost 50% of the student population at the school.
+It compliments and enriches the music curriculum through dynamic ensembles that perform in eisteddfods, festivals, community and school events.
 The ensembles also regularly tour both regionally and internationally.
-We look forward to welcoming the 2023 Year 7 cohort to the Co-Curricular Music Program.
+We look forward to welcoming the 2025 Year 7 cohort to the Co-Curricular Music Program.

-The ensembles for 2023 will be: Year 7 Singers, Junior Voices, Senior Choir, Hornsby Chorale, Beginner Band, Wind Ensemble, String Orchestra, Jazz Band, Concert Band and Symphonic Band.
-In addition there are a number of chamber ensembles available for the most advanced students: String Quartet, Flute Quintet, Saxophone Quartet, Chamber Brass, Percussion Ensemble and Clarinet Quartet.
+The ensembles for 2025 will be: Year 7 Singers, Junior Voices, Senior Choir, Hornsby Chorale, Beginner Band, Minerva Orchestra, String Orchestra, Percussion Ensemble, Jazz Band, Concert Band and Symphonic Band.
+In addition there are a number of chamber ensembles available for the most advanced students: String Quartet, Flute Quartet, Saxophone Quartet, Brass Quartet, and Clarinet Quartet.